mapr-demos/mapr-streams-60-getting-started/README.md

 The rest of this guide will assume you're running the MapR Container For Developers in Docker on a Mac and have installed MapR client software on that same Mac.

-## Step 1: Verify the MapR cluster is working
+If you're using the MapR Container for Developers, then you should verify that it has finished starting before proceeding with this tutorial.
 It can take up to 5 minutes for the cluster to start.
 You'll know it's finished starting if you can connect to the container with `ssh root@localhost -p 2222` using password "mapr" and the /apps/ cluster directory is shown by the command, `/opt/mapr/bin/hadoop fs -ls /apps`.
 If the container is taking longer than a 5 minutes to start, then you probably need to allocate more memory to Docker (try 8GB) or otherwise decrease memory pressure by closing some apps.

-## Step 2: Create a stream and topic
+## Step 1: Create a stream and topic

 Define a stream and topic using the following command on your MapR node:

 ```
-$ maprcli stream create -path /apps/mystream -produceperm p -consumeperm p -topicperm p -ttl 900
+maprcli stream create -path /apps/mystream -produceperm p -consumeperm p -topicperm p -ttl 900
-$ maprcli stream topic create -path /apps/mystream -topic mytopic -partitions 3
+maprcli stream topic create -path /apps/mystream -topic mytopic -partitions 3
 ```

 List the topic like this to make sure it was created:

 ```
-$ maprcli stream topic list -path /apps/mystream
+maprcli stream topic list -path /apps/mystream
-topic            partitions  logicalsize  consumers  maxlag  physicalsize
-trades           1           0            0          0       0
 ```

-## Step 3: Build this project and copy the jar file to a MapR cluster node
+## Step 2: Build this project and copy the jar file to a MapR cluster node

 Build the project with this command:

 ```
 mvn package
 ```

 Get the container ID for the maprtech/dev-sandbox-container:latest with the following command:

 ```
 docker ps
 ```

 The container ID will look something like "cef0f5194658".
 Use that container ID to copy this project's jar file to the MapR node:

 ```
 docker cp ./target/mapr-streams-study-1.0-jar-with-dependencies.jar CONTAINER_ID:/root/
 ```

-## Step 4: Stream plain text messages
+## Step 3: Stream plain text messages

 Connect to the MapR node (`ssh root@localhost -p 2222`) and run the consumer like this: